fczero/DBinfo/README.md

 * Other community or team contact

 ### To Follow ###
-* Database configuration
+* Add docopt implementation
+* Dynamic DB Location
 * How to run tests
-* Deployment instructions
-* Dynamic DB Location